siberianfox/tinygwiki/Developer-Notes.md

 Also at the command line it looks like you need to configure your git globals
 <pre>git config --global user.name "alden.hart"
 git config --global user.email "alden@asdfsd.com"</pre>
-This will make it so when you push updates, your name will be "blue" for tracking purposes on github. (blue meaning it will link to your profile on github)<br>
+This will make it so when you push updates, your name will be "blue" for tracking purposes on github. (blue meaning it will link to your profile on github)

 ### Normal Operations

 Before getting started coding always make sure you are in sync with the github central repository.
 <pre>cd &lt;your working directory&gt;
 git status
 git pull</pre>
 Status tells you what branch you have open and what files are not committed.
 The pull gets you up-to-date with the centrol repo and ensures you are not going to clobber something later

 From here it depends on what you want to work on.
 I assume you want to go to dev to push your new changes you made.

-### Changing branches
+### Changing Branches

 <pre>git checkout dev</pre>
 This now switches your files for you.
 If you encounter difficulties and cannot switch to dev it's usually because some files in the dev branch have changed and will be clobbered if you switch.
 In general you need to move these files out of the way (e.g. to the desktop), do the checkout, then replace the checked out files with the ones you moved aside.
 Or not, if you don't want the changes.
 We are still working out the .gitignore as some of these files are irrelevant to the source.